mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

     rm = ResolutionModel(my_func, xstart=0.0, xend=120.0, accuracy=0.01)
     cf = CrystalField('Ce', 'C2v', B20=0.37737, B22=3.9770, ..., Temperature=44.0, ResolutionModel=rm)

 When a resolution model is set the peak width will be constrained to have a value close to the model.
-The degree of deviation is controled by the
+The degree of deviation is controlled by the
 `FWHMVariation` parameter.
 It has the default of 0.1 and is an absolute maximum difference a width can have.
 If set to 0 the widths will be fixed to their calculated values (depending on the instant values of their peak centres).
 For example::